Individual Therapy

 Therapy pays attention to the most hidden and unknown parts of the self.

 As I listen to you, I am taking in your particular way of speaking about things and noting what words and ideas have particular significance for you.
+Likewise, you will start to hear yourself and be interested in your speech.
 I am curious about the meaning of your difficulties and where they might have originated.
-I focus on the unconscious mental processes that silently dictate your thinking and behavior.
+I listen for the unconscious mental processes that silently dictate your thinking and behavior.

 Together, we explore the thoughts, beliefs, fantasies, dreams, relationship patterns and socio-cultural contexts that influence your everyday life.
 Your childhood, family history and painful past experiences are all taken into account as a part of who you are as a subjective being in the world, rather than your diagnosis or observable symptoms.

 You might think the past is in the past, it can’t be changed so why dwell on it?
-I believe that on the contrary, the past is always changing because we are always changing how we interpret it, and the meanings we assign certain events in our lives.
-Freeing yourself from the past means opening it up for questioning and revisioning.
+I believe that on the contrary, the past is always changing because we are always changing how we interpret it, how we respond to it, and the meanings we assign certain events in our lives.
+Freeing yourself from the past means revisiting it for questioning and revisioning.
 This opens up our futures to become new and undefined.

-Therapy offers a space for you to speak freely, directly, and openly about whatever comes to mind, uncensored.
+Therapy offers a space for you to speak freely, directly, and openly about whatever comes to mind.

-In today’s modern, fast-paced world, having a place free from distraction, where one can pay attention, notice the finer details, and speak feelings out loud is an immeasurable value in itself.
-As subjects of an increasingly fragmented and polarized society, we tend to silence and censor unacceptable or irrational thoughts, wishes, and anything else that would bring about painful feelings like shame, guilt, and rage.
+In today’s modern, fast-paced world, having a place free from distraction, where you can focus your attention and notice the finer details of your thoughts and feelings is an immeasurable value in itself.
+As subjects of an increasingly fragmented, fractured, and polarized society, we tend to silence and censor unacceptable or irrational thoughts, wishes, and anything else that would bring about painful feelings like shame, guilt, and rage.
 One of the goals of therapy is to expand what is okay to say out loud, and to tolerate the parts of us we don’t like.
-I strive to be as unbiased and open to difference as I can when I listen to you.

 As you speak, you can unravel the various “knots” in your mind that created the conditions that keep you feeling stuck.
-These knots are made up of repeated dilemmas, impasses, and conflicts that get communicated through inexplicable pain and puzzling psychological symptoms.
+These knots are made up of repeated dilemmas, impasses, and conflicts that get communicated through inexplicable pain, disorganized thoughts, and impulses out of your control.
 As we put these difficult-to-name experiences into words, we can greatly reduce the power these experiences have over our lives.

 Change happens when we take full responsibility for how we want to live.

+Ultimately, therapy aims at internal change.
+You do not leave therapy the same way you came in.
 Although suffering is part of the human condition, it is certainly possible to relate to it differently.
-Among other things, you may find that the way you dealt with problems in the past is no longer serving you now, and that a fundamental change is necessary in your life in order to develop and grow.
+Among other things, you may find that the way you dealt with problems in the past is no longer serving you now, and that a fundamental shift is necessary in your life in order to develop and grow.
 Therapy can help you identify the crucial decisions that will shape your path moving forward into the future.
-This is not an easy process, as it requires us to dissolve the solid foundation of our sense of self; to let go of the very things that once made us feel safe and comfortable.
+It can give you the freedom-as well as the responsibility- to invent your own solutions.
+This is not an easy process, as it requires us to shake things up; to let go of the very things that once made us feel safe and comfortable.

-This approach is a good fit for people who favor in-depth, nuanced therapeutic work that goes beyond quick fixes or coping strategies.
+My approach is a better fit for people who favor in-depth, nuanced therapeutic work that goes beyond quick fixes or coping strategies.
 It is a more gradual and unfolding process that may take a longer time than you expect, but it is certainly not meant to go on without an end in sight.

 Therapeutic Values Statement